MasterOracleSentinel/Real-Time-Bus-Tracking/README.md

 <img src= "map.png" width='300' />

-# Real-Time Bus Tracking Exercise
+# Name: Real-Time Bus Tracking Exercise

 ## This web page is an example of how to use JavaScript to (1) render a map on a web page and (2) build and manipulate maps on web pages.

 It's a good way to work with the DOM in JavaScript

-Adding animation to maps, mapbox is an open-source platform that allows a user to create and display maps on a web page.
+Description: Adding animation to maps, mapbox is an open-source platform that allows a user to create and display maps on a web page.
 The mapboxgl JavaScript library is part of the Mapbox ecosystem.
 It allows a user to add all sorts of customizations to the map.